Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @subsection occt_fcug_3_4 Strings

-The **Strings** component provides services to manipulate  character strings.
-**Strings** are classes that handle dynamically sized  sequences of characters based on both ASCII (normal 8-bit character type) and  Unicode (16-bit character type).
+Strings are classes that handle dynamically sized sequences of characters based on ASCII/Unicode UTF-8 (normal 8-bit character type) and UTF-16/UCS-2 (16-bit character type).
 They provide editing operations with built-in memory management which make the relative objects easier to use than ordinary character arrays.

+String classes provide the following services to manipulate character strings:
+ * Editing operations on string objects, using a built-in string manager
+ * Handling of dynamically-sized sequences of characters
+ * Conversion from/to ASCII and UTF-8 strings.

-*Strings* may also be manipulated by *handle*, and  therefore shared.
+Strings may also be manipulated by handles and therefore shared.

 @subsubsection occt_fcug_3_4_1 Examples